vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ![Docker Service Active](./images/docker_service_active.png)

-If `active` then enable Docker as service.
+If `active`, then enable Docker as a service.

 ```
 sudo systemctl enable docker